 STORY l From A Foster Carer's Perspective

 To mark Fostering Fortnight 2018 we want to celebrate foster carers.
 This is Arthur and Laura’s story.
-They offer respite care one weekend a month to Sarah (not her real name).
+They offer a short break one weekend a month to Sarah (not her real name).
 We think you’ll learn a lot from their story - we certainly did - even in how to support friends and families who are fostering.

 Q. Tell us about yourselves.

 A. Hi, My name’s Arthur, I'm married to Laura and we live in Belfast.